 Dr. Dwyer’s approach involves the development of insight, accurate self-observation and direct relational experience.
 Accurate, honest mirroring of patients by their therapists is essential for meaningful change and provides a solid foundation for effective treatment.
 Leslie provides immediacy and presence in the therapeutic environment, while helping her patients link the past with the present.

 Dr. Dwyer’s theoretical orientation is Psychoanalytic Object Relations Theory, a theory of personality and behavior concerned with the evolution of the self in relationships with others and informed by modern psychoanalytic practice.
 Psychodynamic psychotherapy based in Object Relations Theory emphasizes interpersonal relationship patterns and sense-of-self through the developmental stages of life.
 Two salient aspects of Dr. Dwyer’s therapeutic approach are her work with unconscious material (for example, dreams) and her use of the therapeutic relationship (transference and counter-transference) in the treatment process.
-Interpersonal Theory, Jungian Psychology, Feminist Social Theory and Sensorimotor and Body Oriented Therapies also contribute significantly to Leslie’s work.
+Interpersonal Theory, Jungian Psychology and Body Oriented Therapies also contribute significantly to Leslie’s work.